Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

-In this setting, we will consider the external (incoming) cash flow $x: \bbt \to \bbr^{n+1}_+$ and nominal liabilities $L: \bbt \to \bbr^{(n+1) \times (n+1)}_+$ to be functions of the clearing time, i.e., as assets and liabilities with different maturities.
-The external cash in-flows and nominal liabilities can explicitly depend on the clearing results of the prior times (i.e., $x(t,V_{t-1})$ and $L(t,V_{t-1})$) without affecting the existence and uniqueness results we present, but for simplicity of notation we will focus on the case where the external assets and nominal liabilities are independent of the health and wealth of the firms.
-Throughout we are considering the discounted cash flows and liabilities so as to simplify notation.
+In this setting, we will consider the external (incoming) cash flow $\Delta x: \bbt \to \bbr^{n+1}_+$ and nominal liabilities $\Delta L: \bbt \to \bbr^{(n+1) \times (n+1)}_+$ to be functions of the clearing time, i.e., as assets and liabilities with different maturities.
+The external cash in-flows and nominal liabilities can explicitly depend on the clearing results of the prior times (i.e., $\Delta x(t,V_{t-1})$ and $\Delta L(t,V_{t-1})$) without affecting the existence and uniqueness results we present, but for simplicity of notation we will focus on the case where the external assets and nominal liabilities are independent of the health and wealth of the firms.
+As introduced in the mean body of the text, throughout we are considering the discounted assets and liabilities so as to simplify notation.

 In contrast to the static Eisenberg-Noe framework, herein we need to consider the results of the prior times.
 In particular, if firm $i$ has positive equity at time $t-1$ (i.e., $V_i(t-1) > 0$) then these additional assets are available to firm $i$ at time $t$ in order to satisfy its obligations.
-Similarly, if firm $i$ has negative wealth at time $t-1$ (i.e., $V_i(t-1) < 0$) then the debts that the firm has not yet paid will roll-forward in time and be due at the next period.
-For example, consider a network in which obligations come due throughout the day at, e.g., opening, mid-day, and closing, but that all debts must be cleared by the end of the day.
-In such a way, the current unpaid liabilities may be paid at a future time, but before the terminal time.
-That is, a firm can be considered in \emph{distress} at a time if it is unable to satisfy its obligations at that time, but only \emph{defaults} if it has negative wealth at the terminal time.
-Thus in this paper we primarily focus on the intra-day dynamics rather than the inter-day dynamics.
-See Figure~\ref{fig:discrete-BS} for a stylized (snapshot of the) balance sheet example for a firm that has positive wealth at time $0$ that rolls forward to time $1$.
+Similarly, if firm $i$ has negative cash account at time $t-1$ (i.e., $V_i(t-1) < 0$) then the debts that the firm has not yet paid will roll-forward in time and be due at the next period.

+In this way a firm can be considered in \emph{delinquency} at a time if it is unable to satisfy its obligations at that time.
+Defaults are treated in continuous time within the main body of this work.
+See Figure~\ref{fig:discrete-BS} for a stylized cash flow statement example for a firm that has positive cash account at time $0$ that rolls forward to time $1$.
 The full (actualized) balance sheet for this example with only those two time periods is displayed in Figure~\ref{fig:BS}; we note that the full balance sheet as depicted considers actualized payments rather than the book value of the obligations.